Gbukaa/security_week/workshops/week-3/iam_on_aws.md

 ### Principle of Least Privilege

 This is such an important concept in Cybersecurity.
-You're not the owner of the AWS account we've been using for the course, and as you probably haven't researched IAM until now, you haven't realised that you've had an `AdministratorAccess` policy.
+You're not the owner of the AWS account we've been using for the course, and as you probably haven't researched IAM until now, you haven't realised that you may have had an `AdministratorAccess` policy.

 :brain: What does the `AdministratorAccess` policy involve?
 Let's discuss why it's not a good practice to attach such policy to every user under one AWS account.